 Many employers choose to contract with an agency to help them with their international recruitment campaigns.
 The number of people you are looking to recruit will determine the procurement or tendering exercise you will need to go through and you will need to draw up a clear specification and have up-to-date job descriptions.
-For more information read our Planning successful international recruitment
+For more information, visit our international recruitment pages.

-If you decide to use a recruitment agency, here are ten top tips to consider.
+If you do decide to use a recruitment agency, here are ten top tips to consider.

 1. Have a dedicated contact at your trust

 Even if you use an agency, you will need to ensure you have a dedicated contact in your organisation who can liaise with the agency and your recruiting managers.